charchitdahal/charchitdahal/README.md

 I love experimenting with new and exciting technology.

-At the moment, I'm learning on blockchain technology.
+At the moment, I'm learning blockchain technology.

 ## Let's get in touch ⬇️